mvelk/hows-my-driving/README.md

 ![Main View](/hows-my-driving.png)

 ## Features
-* Utilize OAuth2 and Twitter’s Streaming API to pull and store microblog traffic on 12 heads of state
+* Utilizes OAuth2 and Twitter’s Streaming API to pull and store microblog traffic on 12 heads of state
-* Analyze sentiment using IBM Watson’s Alchemy natural language processing algorithms
+* Analyzes sentiment using IBM Watson’s Alchemy natural language processing algorithms
-* Visualize sentiment and tweet volume data as treemap using D3.js, jQuery and vanilla JS
+* Visualizes sentiment and tweet volume data as treemap using D3.js, jQuery and vanilla JS